symplicitybrasil-uxui/Frontend-Test-mock/README.md

 If you have any doubts about the test, suit yourself and get in touch with us on **uxui@symplicity.com**.

 Good luck!

+P.S.: You may keep this project at your github profile as part of your portfolio.